FernandaBroch/FernandaBroch/README.md

  📫 How to reach me:

 - [![LinkedIn][2.2]][2] [Linkedin]([2])
-- 🗺️ You can also find in Azeroth ⚔️🦉
+- 🗺️ You can also find me on Azeroth ⚔️🦉

 <!-- Icons -->
 [2.2]: https://raw.githubusercontent.com/FernandaBroch/FernandaBroch/master/linkedin.svg (LinkedIn icon without padding)